rebelsky/csc151/outlines/bodies/recursion-basics.md

     * You may pass the rest of the collection to the person next to you and ask one question of that person
     * You have answer to give if there are no items in the collection
+* The silly model I have:
+    * You have an executive assistant.
+You can ask your executive assistant to do most of the work, but not all of it.
+    * In particular, if you have a non-empty list, you have to remove the car of the list and you may not look at the cdr.
+(You have to ask your assistant to deal with the cdr.)
 * Here are some possibilities
     * Counting the number of values we have
     * Determining whether a collection contains a value